Frequently Asked Questions

-Whether it’s your first trip to Bonaire or your 30th trip…it seems there are always last minute questions that arise either just prior to starting your trip or while planning it.
+Whether it’s your first trip to Bonaire or your 30th trip…it seems there are always last-minute questions that arise either just prior to starting your trip or while planning it.
 We have prepared a list of commonly asked questions and hope that this information will assist you in either making your decision to visit Captain Don’s Habitat or in planning your visit.
 If your question is still not answered here, please feel free to e-mail us at any time.
 You can find all the pertinent e-mail addresses on our Contacts Page.

 To make traveling easier for our guest we have set up a new email address that comes in directly into the front desk PC.
-This email address is dedicated for traveling guest that want to communicate about delays, missing flights, cancelled flights etc.
+This email address is dedicated for traveling guest that want to communicate about delays, missing flights, canceled flights etc.

 This new service is to improve our guest services even much more.

 Our emergency traveling guest email will be email@example.com.

 Can I charge my bar and restaurant bill to the room?

 It is possible to charge your food and drinks to a bar account, but you have to open up a separate account at the restaurant.
 Just go there with your credit card and fill in the papers, and pay everything at the end of your stay in the restaurant.
 Of course, you can pay any way you like, credit card, debit card or cash.

 I’ve already booked…is there any way I can receive the Dive Liability Release and Hotel Registration Form in advance so as to minimize the time it takes to get checked in when I arrive?

 Yes, we have both our Dive Liability Release and Hotel Registration Form available as downloadable PDF Files.
 Click here for your guest registration card and Click here for your dive liability Print and fill in the forms and bring with you and present them to our Front Desk staff when you arrive at the property, then all they have to do is swipe your credit card for incidental charges, give you your room key and you're off to your room.
 No standing at the counter filling out forms after a long day or night of travel.